Merging with upstream buildpacks

 $ git fetch upstream

 Merge the upstream changes into the intended branch.
-You may need to resolve merge conflicts.
-This example shows merging the
+You might need to resolve merge conflicts.
+This example shows the merging of the

-$ git checkout master $ git merge upstream/master
+$ git checkout main $ git merge upstream/main

-Note: When merging upstream buildpacks, do not use
+Important When you merge upstream buildpacks, do not use

 git rebase.
 This approach is not sustainable because you confront the same merge conflicts repeatedly.